-Some of the causes include things like viral infection, bacterial infection and fungal infection.
+Some of the causes include viral infection, bacterial infection and fungal infection.

-- Bacterial Infection – This may be the cause for sinus infection symptoms lasting longer than 7 to 10 days.
-Viral infections tend to run their course in at least that period of time so if you are still experiencing symptoms after a week to 10 days then you are likely dealing with a bacterial infection.
+Bacterial Infection – This may be the cause for sinus infection symptoms lasting longer than seven to 10 days.
+Viral infections tend to run their course in at least that period of time, so if you are still experiencing symptoms after a week to 10 days, then you are likely dealing with a bacterial infection.

-- Fungal Infection – This is most commonly attributed to the lesser cases of sinus infection.
-If you have atypical symptoms, you could be dealing with a fungal infection.
-Also if your immune system is weakened you may be suffering from some kind of a fungal infection.
+Fungal Infection – If you have atypical symptoms, you could be dealing with a fungal infection.
+Also, if your immune system is weakened, you may be suffering from a fungal infection.

-There are also some conditions, which cause an uptick in your potential for getting sinus infections.
-If you have any of the following you could be at an increased risk for sinus infections.
+There are also some conditions that increase your risk for getting sinus infections.
+If you have any of the following, you could be at an increased risk for sinus infections.

-- Allergies (Hay Fever) – If you are stricken with sinus infection and you have allergies such as hay fever you may get inflammation that blocks your sinuses.
+Allergies (Hay Fever) – If you have sinus infection and allergies such as hay fever you may get inflammation that blocks your sinuses.
 Hay fever causes inflammation, which can block the sinuses and cause a sinus infection.

-- Nasal Polyps or Tumor – Another thing, which could block your airways and elevate your risk of sinus infection are nasal polyps or tumors.
-These tissues that may grow and block off your nasal passages or sinuses.
+Nasal polyps or tumor – These can also block your airways and elevate your risk of sinus infection.
+These are tissues that may grow and block off your nasal passages or sinuses.

-- Tooth Infection – You could even get your sinus infection if you suffer from an infected tooth.
+Tooth infection – You can get a sinus infection if you suffer from an infected tooth.

-Other medical conditions like cystic fibrosis, immune system disorders and gastroesophageal reflux disease are things, which may result in sinus blockage or increased risk of infection.
+Other medical conditions like cystic fibrosis, immune system disorders and gastroesophageal reflux disease may also result in sinus blockage or increased risk of infection.

-Because so many cases of sinus infection resolve themselves of their own volition it is often not necessary to see a doctor or visit an emergency room.
+Because so many cases of sinus infections resolve themselves, it is often not necessary to see a doctor or visit an emergency room.
 However, there may be times when symptoms persist in a mild fashion for far longer than is customary.
-In such cases you may wish to call on a doctor.
+In such cases, you may wish to see on a doctor.

-Call 911 immediately or go to the nearest emergency room (ER) if you have any of the following symptoms with sinus infection:
+Call 911 immediately or go to the nearest emergency room (ER) if you have any of the following symptoms of sinus infection:

-If someone is experiencing symptoms of a sinus infection, please contact SignatureCare Emergency Center at (281) 258-4351.
+If you or someone you know is experiencing symptoms of a sinus infection, please visit the SignatureCare Emergency Center emergency room location nearest you.
 We are here to help 24/7.